- 45 min

 Pink Icing Filling

 - 3 cups (450g) icing sugar

 - 1 tsp Queen Natural Vanilla Extract

 - Dr. Oetker Sugar Strands, Sugar Stars, Polka Dots and Chocolate Silver Pearls

 Method - Black Mud Cake

-Pre-heat the oven to 160C, and grease and line three 6” cake tins with baking paper.
+Pre-heat the oven to 160C (fan forced), and grease and line three 6” cake tins with baking paper.
 For a shorter cake, grease and line two 8” cake tins with baking paper.

 Place butter, sugar and chocolate in a microwave safe bowl and microwave for 30 seconds.
 Stir well and repeat until all ingredients have melted and are well incorporated.
 Allow to cool.
 Sift together dry ingredients into a large bowl.
 In a separate jug, mix together eggs and sour cream then combine with the cooled chocolate mixture.
 Slowly add wet ingredients to dry ingredients mixing until well combined.
 Add black food colour and mix well until colour is evenly mixed through the batter.